Creations’ Results

 5. The greatest player alive may have only attained 9,500 of them (200 more).

 Even when we fully know simple things, they have a chance of failure.
 The line between success and failure is painfully thin (as little as 1% sometimes), so success is rarely certain.
-We are always susceptible to fumbling, miscommunicating, interference, obstructions, fatigue, and distractions.
+We are always susceptible to fumbling, miscommunication, interference, obstructions, fatigue, and distractions.

 The result of a successful creation will always create more, similar creations by others.
-They may be derivative works or, in the case of intellectual properties or risks of civil liberties, a suppressed combination of ideas that form into something else that’s seen as entirely new.
+They may be derivative works or, in the case of intellectual properties or risks of civil liberties, a suppressed combination of ideas that form into something else that’s considered entirely new.
 Either way, the effective creator starts trends.

 Failure